The BLS Advantage

 Study When You Want—Or When You Can

 All BLS classes are asynchronous by design: You will not be expected to “attend” class at any specific time.
 Lecture materials are pre-recorded, so you can view them at your convenience.
-Class discussions are conducted through threaded forums on Blackboard, so as long as you meet the regular deadlines you can participate when it fits your schedule.
+Class discussions are conducted through threaded forums on Canvas, so as long as you meet the regular deadlines you can participate when it fits your schedule.
 Even student presentations are asynchronous; you may log on before going to the office and view a presentation your classmate made last night after her bartending shift.

 These classes are specifically designed for people who cannot attend regularly-scheduled classes.
 If you travel for your business, work irregular hours—even the infamous shifts in the emergency services—as long as you have some time to spare at your computer, BLS courses are compatible with your schedule.